 Typically found in Mexico City and Puebla

-You see that vertical spit turning and slow-roasting a huge chunk of pork?
-You're at a taco stand specializing in al pastor where meat is slow-cooked on a trompo (aka a spit).
+Do you see that vertical spit turning and slow-roasting a huge chunk of pork?
+You’re at a classic Mexican street taco stand specializing in al pastor where meat is slow-cooked on a trompo (aka a spit).

 Al pastor translates to “shepherd style,” in reference to the Lebanese immigrants who arrived in Mexico in the 1940s.
 They brought shawarma with them, and from that evolved the tacos árabes in Puebla (a dish where spit-roasted, seasoned lamb is served on a pita) and then eventually into al pastor.